What does “mondai” mean in Japanese?

 Below are the new words used in the example sentence.

 - ka – か : an adverbial particle used to express uncertainty.
-In the example, this is used after “nani” to express the uncertainty.
+In the example, this is used after “nani” to express uncertainty.

 - desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after “mondai” to make it sound polite.

 - ka – か : a sentence-ending particle used to make a question.
 Normally, this is used with the pitch raised.
-As the grammatical definition suggests, this is used at the end of the example sentence to make the question.
+As the definition suggests, this is used at the end of the example sentence to make the question.

 This is a typical usage of “mondai”.
-In this example, it works as a part of the commonly-used phrase, “nani ka mondai desu ka”, which means ‘do you have any problem?’, ‘is there any problem?’, or such in Japanese.
+In this example, it works as a part of the commonly-used phrase, “nani ka mondai desu ka”, which politely means ‘do you have any problem?’, ‘is there any problem?’, or such in Japanese.
 When we want to say “problem” in Japanese, anyway, this noun is a very good option.

 Example #2: another usage of “mondai”